Here’s my guide to visiting the amazing town of Arles in southern France. It covers all the top attractions and best

 The collection features fashion drawings from Christian La Croix, a native of Arles.

 You’ll also find drawing by Picasso.
 In 1971, two years before his death, Picasso sealed his attachment for Arles by bequeathing the museum 57 drawings.

 Address: 10 rue du Grand-Prieure

 7. The Amphitheater

-Like nearby Nimes, Arles' amphitheater was inspired by Rome's Colliseum and is largely intact.
+Like nearby Nimes, Arles' amphitheater was inspired by Rome's Colosseum and is largely intact.
 Built in the 1st century when Augustus reigned, the two tiered arena can hold up to 25,000 people.
 Much of the structure's original architecture remains, including terraces, galleries, and the original Roman drainage system.

 Today, the arena hosts spectacles and concerts befitting a cultural hot spot.
 It also features Camargue-style bull runs and controversial bullfighting, which while beloved by Picasso is controversial or illegal elsewhere in France.

 Hours: 9:00 am to 6:00 pm high season, closing at 5:00 pm in the winter

 Another top attraction in Arles is the Roman Theater in the Rue de la Calade.

 Like the Arena, Arles’ Roman Theater is of Augustian vintage.
 With seating for 8,000, it’s as large as the famous theater in Orange France.